CUBoulder-Ashwin/NAutoHUB/README.md

 # Why CI/CD?

-A CI/CD pipeline ensures that changes to network infrastructure are tested, validated, and deployed reliably:
+CI/CD pipelines are the foundation for implementing Infrastructure as Code (IaC), allowing automated, consistent, and reliable network deployments from development to production.
+Four important stages are:
-- Jenkins Stage: Automates configuration generation and validation tasks
+- Jenkins Validation: Automates configuration generation and validation tasks
 - Virtual Test Environment: Runs pre-deployment simulations in virtual network setup like containerlab, etc..
 - Physical Test Lab Environment: Provides a platform for test engineers to configure and validate setups
-- Production: Final rollout to customer networks after full validation
+- Production push: Final rollout to customer networks after full validation

 # How NAutoHUB Fits